Skip to main content

 Adjust behavior based on trigger type

-Set different behavior for scheduled runs versus manual triggers:
+Use different timeouts for scheduled runs and manual triggers:

 import { test } from '@playwright/test';